nxp-imx/imx-sm/sm/doc/rn_add.md

 For all NXP reference configs:

-- Defind an ACCESS macro to indiate access only, not owning the bus master DID
+- Defined an ACCESS macro to indicate access only, not owning the bus master DID
 - Used ACCESS to give the M33 (SM) access to the GIC
 - Moved BUTTON access from AP secure to AP non-secure
 - Gave AP non-secure execute access to the ISP OCRAM